tsilva/curriculum-vitae/README.md

 - **Start:** 2008
 - **Client:** Hive Solutions
-- **Technologies:** Python, Colony Framework, HTML / CSS / Javascript, jQuery, UXF
+- **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, jQuery, UXF

 Developed back-end logic for online Point-of-Sale SaaS product using Python with the Colony Framework and its respective MVC stack.
 Also developed front-end for same system through extensive usage of JavaScript and jQuery to create a productive user experience.